-Each shot for the day, is planned and sketched out, so on the day the whole crew, photographer, client, assistants, know what we are doing, where & when.
+Each shot for the day, is planned and sketched out, so on the day the whole crew, photographer, stylist, client, assistants, know what we are doing, where & when.

-I decide within each shot what items of furniture, product and props we are using, and where in the location we should set up.
+As the stylist, I decide within each shot what items of furniture, product and props we are using, and where in the location we should set up.